-- 1.1 This is the submission version of the Neighbourhood Plan for Woodstock.
+- 1.1 This is the Neighbourhood Plan for Woodstock.
 It covers the entire area covered by the Town Council, as illustrated in Figure 1. - 1.2 The purpose of neighbourhood planning is to give local people and businesses a much greater say in how the places they live and work should change and develop over time.
 Neighbourhood planning is designed to give local people a very real voice in shaping the look and feel of an area. - 1.3 There is no set format for a Neighbourhood Plan, nor what it should include, though policies in it should relate to land use and development.
 Good practice advice is that such plans should really focus on the key issues and challenges within an area, which are not already addressed through national or local policy, and where the local community can affect very real change. - 1.4 This Neighbourhood Plan for Woodstock, which covers the period to 20311, has a singular focus on the protection of green and open spaces within the neighbourhood area for current and future generations, which it aims to achieve through the designation of 'Local Green Spaces'. - 1.5 Woodstock was formally designated as an area for neighbourhood planning purposes in January 20202.
-The Neighbourhood Plan Steering Committee has sought the views of the wider community, as well as landowners, through the process of preparing this Neighbourhood Plan, seeking feedback on the proposed Local Green Space Designations contained within it. - 1.6 The Plan is now at the 'submission stage', during which it will be subject to independent examination.
-Subject to the outcomes of the examination a referendum will be then be held, where all people of voting age residing in the Neighbourhood Plan area will be able to cast a vote on whether they think the Neighbourhood Plan should be brought into force ('made').
-If more than 50% of those people who turnout vote 'yes', the Neighbourhood Plan will be used to help shape planning decisions and applications in Woodstock.
+The Neighbourhood Plan Steering Committee has sought the views of the wider community, as well as landowners, through the process of preparing this Neighbourhood Plan, seeking feedback on the proposed Local Green Space Designations contained within it. - 1.6 The Plan has been subject to formal consultation and independent examination.
+The Examiner's report noted that: